 - b) Flat Rent.
 Is established annually by HUD and must be set at no less than 80% of the applicable Fair Market Rent ("FMR").
 The Authority's Flat Rent amount is currently set at the FMR for each bedroom size.
 If a family is responsible to make utility payments directly to a utility provider, the Flat Rent amount must be adjusted downward using a utility allowance schedule to account for reasonable utility costs.
 The Flat Rent Policy is herein included by reference.
-See Exhibit G "Schedule of Rents & Statements of Income and Occupancy Limits." - c) Rent Choice.
+See Exhibit G - c) Rent Choice.
 Tenants have the option to choose between paying the Income-Based rent or Flat Rent amount at annual recertification.
 If a family has chosen the Flat Rent amount and experiences a hardship, the tenant may decide to switch to the Income-Based rent.